 *Additional credits may be required to complete major.

 Students have the right to appeal a suspension of financial aid due to low GPA, pace of progression (completing a minimum of 67% of attempted coursework) the max time frame limitation or any combination thereof.
-Use the the general Student Financial Aid Appeal or Maximum Time Frame Appeal forms.
+Use the the general Student Financial Aid Appeal Form or forms.